Do you know the difference between a trumpet and a…..trumpet?

 There are a number of instruments that are very similar to the trumpet and are often confused for trumpets as a result.

 It looks like a puffed-up trumpet and sounds much more forgiving.
-It is commonly used in jazz music.
+It is usually pitched in Bb like the regular trumpet, but can also be pitched in C.

-The bugle is basically a trumpet without any valves, meaning there is no way to alter the pitch, apart from using variations in your embouchure.
+The bugle is the simplest of all the brass instruments.
+It is basically a trumpet without any valves, meaning there is no way to alter the pitch, apart from using variations in your embouchure.

-Bugles are well-known for their military application and their use on the racetrack.
+Bugles are well-known for their military application, their use in the boy scouts and their use on the racetrack.